samzhangjy/VueTerm/src/config/about.md

 ## Projects

-I have also worked on a few projects.
-Below are some of the side projects I open sourced.
+Below are some of my side projects!

 - [LogTure](https://github.com/samzhangjy/logture), a SEO optimized static blogging framework, fully customizable.
 My own  [blog](https://blog.samzhangjy.com) was built using it too.
 - [VueTerm](https://github.com/samzhangjy/VueTerm), a terminal-like personal portfolio site built with Vue.js 3.
 This site is a demo of it.